DiligentGraphics/DiligentSamples/Tutorials/Tutorial20_MeshShader/readme.md

     ...
 ```

+We then perform frustum culling and if the object is visible, we atomically increase the `s_TaskCount` value.
-After frustum culling we atomically increase value in `s_TaskCount`, in `index` we get a unique index to access arrays in the payload.
+In the `index` variable we get an index to access the arrays in the payload.
+The index is
+guaranteed to be unique for all threads, so that they will all be working on different array elements.

 ```hlsl
     if (!g_FrustumCulling || IsVisible(pos, g_SphereRadius.x * scale))
     {